myndrws/procgenAISC/README.md

 # TreeChop for Goal Misgeneralisation with Procgen

 This is a fork of the modified [procgen benchmark](https://github.com/openai/procgen) repo that implements modifications for the paper [Goal Misgeneralization in Deep Reinforcement Learning](https://github.com/JacobPfau/procgenAISC/tree/master).
-The original repo was forked from [original repo](https://github.com/openai/procgen).
+The original repo was forked from [OpenAI's procgen benchmark repo](https://github.com/openai/procgen).

 I am building on this repo to replicate the tree gridworld environment described in [this paper by Shah et al 2022](https://arxiv.org/abs/2210.01790).